OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 1. Connect one end of the 5kΩ resistor to the same point where the switch and 50kΩ resistor are connected, and the other end to an empty row on the breadboard.
     * We'll call this the **button pin**.
 1. Connect one end of the capacitor to ground, and the other to the button pin.
-1. Connect GPIO 0 on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
+1. Connect `GPIO0` on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
 1. Place the LED back on the breadboard by doing the following:
     1. Connect the cathode to GPIO 1 using a jumper wire from the breadboard to the Expansion Dock.
-    1. Connect the anode to one end of the (// TODO: resistor value) resistor.
+    1. Connect the anode to one end of the 200Ω resistor.
 1. Connect the other end of that resistor to ground.

 Your circuit should look like this: